Treatment Allocation under Uncertain Costs: Learning Treatment Allocation Rules

-If we're willing to assume that $\rho(x)$ admits a linear form, then the estimator discussed above achieves excellent large-sample performance.
-However, in many applications, we may not be willing to assume a linear specification $\rho(x) = x\beta$, and instead seek a non-parametric estimator for $\rho(x)$.
-In this case, one possible approach would be to first separately estimate the numerator and denominator in \eqref{eq:rho_obs}, $\Cov{Y_i, \, W_i \cond X_i = x}$ and $\Cov{C_i, \, W_i \cond X_i = x}$, and then form $\hat{\rho}(x) = \hCov{Y_i, \, W_i \cond X_i = x} \, \big/ \, \hCov{C_i, \, W_i \cond X_i = x}$.
+If we're willing to assume that $\rho(x)$ admits a linear form, then the estimator discussed above achieves good large-sample performance.
+However, in many applications, we may not be willing to assume a linear specification $\rho(x) = x'\beta$, and instead seek a non-parametric estimator for $\rho(x)$.
+In this case, one possible approach would be to first separately estimate the numerator and denominator in Proposition \ref{prop:unconf}, $\Cov{Y_i, \, W_i \cond X_i = x}$ and $\Cov{C_i, \, W_i \cond X_i = x}$, and then form $\hrho(x) = \hCov{Y_i, \, W_i \cond X_i = x} \, \big/ \, \hCov{C_i, \, W_i \cond X_i = x}$.
 This approach, however, is potentially suboptimal: If the numerator and denominator are more complex than $\rho(x)$, then the rates of convergence we could achieve via this approach would be slower than ones we could get via directly targeting $\rho(x)$ \citep{foster2019orthogonal,nie2020quasi}.

 Here, we consider one particular solution to direct estimation of $\rho(x)$ based on the ``generalized random forest'' framework of \citet*{athey2019generalized}.
-Generalized random forests provide an approach to turn any conditional moment restriction for a target parameter, such as \eqref{eq:ee}, into an estimator for the target parameter that adapts the popular random forest method of \citet{breiman2001random}.
-In our setting, the generalized random forest method applied to \eqref{eq:ee} estimates $\rho(x)$ from \eqref{eq:late} by first extracting a set of data-adaptive weights $\alpha_i(x) \geq 0$ summing to 1 from a random forest, and then taking a ratio of empirical $\alpha_i(x)$-weighted covariances:
+Generalized random forests provide an approach to turn any conditional moment restriction for a target parameter, such as \eqref{eq:conditional_mom}, into an estimator for the target parameter that adapts the popular random forest method of \citet{breiman2001random}.
+The key idea of the algorithm is that it grows a forest specifically designed to express heterogeneity in $\rho(x)$, and can thus be more responsive to the actual complexity of this function than methods that estimate $\Cov{Y_i, \, W_i \cond X_i = x}$ and $\Cov{C_i, \, W_i \cond X_i = x}$ separately and then take the ratio of these two estimates.

-See \citet*{athey2019generalized} and \citet{athey2019estimating} for details, including a definition of the weights $\alpha_i(x)$ and a discussion of how the random forest is grown.
-Results given in \citet*{athey2019generalized} also immediately imply large-sample consistency of the learned $\hrho(x)$ under the conditions of Proposition \ref{prop:unconf}.